4mazom8383/MM-LOGO-DESIGN/README.md

 <div align="center"><img width="842" height="842" src="imgs/section3.jpg"></div>
 <h1 align="center">Logo font typography style</h1>

-When it comes to the chosen font typography, the full name has been included at the bottom of the logo in order to identify the meaning behind the two letters M M using a basic and simple font typography with a view to maintain the logo viewers attention and focus on the main logo symbol.
+When it comes to the chosen font typography, the full name is included at the bottom of the logo in order to identify the meaning behind the two letters M M using a basic and simple font typography with a view to maintain the viewers attention and focus on the main logo symbol.

 The first name is in bold font style, whereas the surname in a regular style.
-The main idea behind this is to make the two words significant beside the main logo symbol with a view to make all of them visually integral components.
+The main idea behind this is to make the two words significant beside the main logo symbol with a view to make all of them an integrated component.

 .